 - The bearing of the floor framework on the steel beam; this is extremely important for concrete prefabricated slabs

 Three factors are of vital importance when timber components are present inside a structure: the quality of the wood, the connections throughout the frame and the finishes to shield the timber from moisture.
 The design purpose of a timber structure can be compromised by undermining any of these three variables.
 Because they are typically the responsibility of specialist contractors, their specification and construction must be reviewed.
 When inspecting structural timber elements, the structural engineer should assess:

 - The location and size of the elements

 - Presence of knots and breaks within the timber components

 - The status of completion of the connections; i.e. are all the bolts present and tightened in compliance with the standard (not too loose or too tight)?

 - State of existing structural timber components, including rot / boring insect damage

-Structural engineers should also review the construction of masonry walls, even if they do not constitute a key component of the structural integrity building.
+Structural engineers should also review the construction of masonry walls, even if they do not constitute a key component of the structural integrity of the building.
 This is because the failure of a masonry component can cause serious damage leading to fatality.
 When inspecting a masonry element, the following should be checked:

 - Check for vertical cracks through the mortar beds and masonry units due to thermal movement